pact-foundation/docs.pact.io/website/docs/provider/how_to_fix_failing_verification_tests.md

 ## For JVM

 What to make a contribution?
+If you know how to do the above flow in Pact JVM, please click the `Edit this page` link at the bottom and submit a PR.
+You can find more info on contributing to the docs [here](https://docs.pact.io/contributing/docs).

+## For Rust

-If you know how to do this, please click the `Edit this page` link at the bottom and submit a PR.
+What to make a contribution?
+If you know how to do the above flow in Pact Rust, please click the `Edit this page` link at the bottom and submit a PR.
 You can find more info on contributing to the docs [here](https://docs.pact.io/contributing/docs).